sanketwakhare/custom-hooks/README.md

-# The custom react hooks which can be useful in evry projects
+# The custom react hooks which can be useful in every projects

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).